What users say

 HTML or Epub.)
 Using an application such as OpenOffice.org, your existing word processor files

 can be saved in DOCX or ODT (Open Document Format) for import into Jutoh.
-Tables won't be imported into Jutoh since
+Tables and images will be imported.

 Jutoh does not support PDF import directly, but you could try converting your document from PDF to Word

 using an application such as Tweak PDF Converter.

 Currently, the user interface is available in English, Dutch, French and German.

 However, Jutoh can be used to create books in any left-to-right language.
 RTL (right-to-left) languages are not supported.

 Jutoh supports some Epub 3 features.
 You can switch Epub 3 support on by setting the Epub version configuration property to 3.
 The

 adaptations to Epub 3 are currently as follows:

 - The new-style table of contents file is generated, while the old NCX file is included for backwards compatibility;

 - Epub 2 guide types are converted to Epub 3 equivalents where possible;